top of page

 11/2 tablespoon pepper

 Add the chops to the water with the turmeric and salt and bring to a boil.
 Simmer gently for 75 minutes.
 Scoop off the scum that rises to the top and discard it.
-After cooking the chops are fall off the bone tender and the water should be very little.
+After cooking, the chops fall off the bone tender, and the water should be very little.
 Keep both the cooking stock and meat.

-Make the spice paste by adding all the ingredients to a small blender and puréeing till the paste is very smooth.
+Make the spice paste by adding all the ingredients to a small blender and puréeing until smooth.
 Set aside.

 Heat the oil in a pot on low heat.
-Add the whole spices, cloves, cinnamon, and cardamom and fry for 30 seconds.
-Add the cashew nuts and fry for 20 seconds toss the cashew nuts so they fry on all sides.
-Add the onion and sauté till the onions are lightly golden.
+Add the whole spices, cloves, cinnamon, cardamom, and fry for 30 seconds.
+Add the cashew nuts and fry for 20 seconds, tossing the cashew nuts so they fry on all sides.
+Add the onion and sauté until the onions are lightly golden.

 Add the coriander and pepper and toss well.
-Add the spice paste and cook till the paste is aromatic and the oils begin to pool on the sides again.
+Add the spice paste and cook until aromatic and the oils begin to pool on the sides again.
 The paste will turn a shade darker to a dark gold.

-Add any remaining stock from the meat and cook till the curry starts to get thick.
-Add the meat and cook to a consistency that you desire.
-I personally like this curry very thick with the spice mix clinging to the meat heavily, but you can also leave sit thinner if preferred.
+Add any remaining stock from the meat and cook until the curry starts to get thick.
+Add the meat and cook to your desired consistency.
+I personally like this curry very thick, with the spice mix clinging to the meat heavily, but you can also leave it thinner if preferred.

 • Facebook